MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine.md

 In this article you will learn in detail the most important health benefits of yarrow, its active constituents, its key preparations, and the precautions to take when using this herb for medicinal purposes.

+This article explain in details the medicinal properties of yarrow and how to use this plant to boost your health.

 ## What are the health benefits and medicinal properties of yarrow?

 Yarrow boasts a myriad of health benefits and medicinal properties.
 Its anti-inflammatory nature relieves inflammation, while aiding digestion by stimulating enzyme production and reducing menstrual discomfort.
 Yarrow accelerates wound healing, lowers high blood pressure, boosts immunity with antioxidants, and alleviates anxiety and stress.
 This versatile herb also supports respiratory health, improves skin conditions, and enhances circulation, making it a valuable asset for holistic well-being and natural remedies.

-The following illustration shows the most important health benefits of yarrow.
+The following illustration shows the most important [health benefits of yarrow](/achillea-millefolium/medicine/benefits.html).